| |

 Envelopes and junk mail are also recyclable paper items.
 When recycling envelopes and junk mail, make sure to remove any plastic windows or labels before placing them in the recycling bin.
 This will help to prevent contamination and ensure that the paper can be recycled properly.

-By recycling paper and cardboard items, you can help to reduce waste and protect the environment.
-Make sure to check with your local recycling program to see what types of paper and cardboard items they accept for recycling.
+By recycling paper and cardboard, you can help reduce waste and protect the environment.
+Check with your local recycling program to see what types of paper and cardboard they accept.

 Mason Jar Bird Feeder